 Make the Au Jus

-- In a large skillet, add the French onion soup, broth, and Worcestershire; bring to a simmer over medium heat, then reduce the heat to low, keeping the au jus warm.
+- In a medium skillet, add the French onion soup, broth, and Worcestershire; bring to a simmer over medium heat, then reduce the heat to low, keeping the au jus warm.

 Make the Sandwiches